apache/maven/maven-caching-extension/src/site/markdown/CACHE.md

 ## Overview

+Build cache is an extension targeted to simplify and make more efficient work with large repositories in Maven.
+That is achieved by a combination of features:

+* Incremental builds over the changed project graph part only
+* Subtree support in multimodule projects (caches discovered from the larger project)
+* Version normalization to support project version agnostic caches
+* Project state restoration (partial) to avoid expensive tasks (code generation and similar)

+Large projects usually pose scalability challenges and work with such projects require build tool which scales.
+Cache extension addresses that with incremental build execution and ability to efficiently work on sub-parts of a larger project without building and installing dependencies from the larger project.
+Though, features implemented in maven should give noticeable benefits in medium and small sized projects as well.

+### Cache concepts

-Idea of Incremental Maven is to specify module inputs and outputs and make them known to standard Maven core.
-This allows accurate analysis and determination of out-of-date build artifacts in the build dependencies graph.
-Making the dependency graph analysis deterministic leads to improvements in build times by avoiding re-building unnecessary modules.
-Cache does not make any low-level interventions to build process and delegates actual build work to Maven core.
-This guarantees that build results are identical to results produced by standard Maven and are fully reproducible.
+Idea of Incremental Maven is to calculate key from module inputs, store outputs in cache and restore them later transparently to the standard Maven core.
+In order to calculate the key cache engine analyzes source code, build flow, plugins and their parameters.
+This allows to deterministically associate each project state with unique key and restore up-to-date(not changed) projects from cache and rebuild out-of-date(changed) ones.
+Restoring artifacts associated with a particular project state improves build times by avoiding re-building unnecessary modules.
+Cache does not make any interventions to actual build execution process and delegates actual build work to Maven core.
+This guarantees that build results are identical to results produced cache are equivalent for result produced by a standard Maven.
-To achieve accurate input and outputs calculation incremental Maven combines automatic introspection of [project object model](https://maven.apache.org/pom.html#What_is_the_POM) in conjunction with configuration-driven rules for fine-grained content and execution control.
-For content analysis it digests based approach which is more reliable over widely used file timestamps in tools like Make or Apache Ant.
-Deterministic build state allows reliably cache even intermediate outputs of build and share them between teams using remote cache.
+To achieve accurate key calculation incremental Maven combines automatic introspection of [project object model](https://maven.apache.org/pom.html#What_is_the_POM) and allows fine-grained tuning by means of configuration file and xml attributes.
+Source code content fingerprinting is digests based which is more reliable over widely used file timestamps in tools like Make or Apache Ant.
+Deterministic build state allows reliably cache outputs even of the build in progress and share them between teams using remote cache.
 Deterministic inputs calculation allows distributed and parallel builds running in heterogeneous environments (like cloud of build agents) could efficiently reuse cached build artifacts.
-Therefore incremental Maven is particularly well-suited for large Maven projects that have significant number of small modules.
-Remote cache in conjunction with precise input identification effectively enables "change once - build once" approach.
+Therefore, incremental Maven is particularly well-suited for large Maven projects that have significant number of small modules.
+Remote cache in conjunction with relocatable inputs identification effectively enables "change once - build once" approach across all environments.

 ### Maven insights

-The challenge of implementing build cache in Maven is that domain model is overly generic and doesn't support well reproducible builds.
-You might have never thought of that, but it is a reality that 2 different Maven builds from the same source code normally produce 2 different results.
+The challenge of implementing build cache in Maven is that domain model is overly generic and doesn't has dedicated api for build inputs.
+Because of that, even 2 identically looking build from the same source code could normally produce 2 different results.
 The question here is tolerance level - can you accept particular discrepancies or not.
 For most of teams artifacts produced in the same build environment from the same source code will be considered equivalent and technical differences between them (like different timestamps in jar manifests) could be ignored.
-Now consider scenario when artifact is first produced with compiler X and cached but later without touching a update compiler changes to Y and yields significantly different outcomes of compilation.
+Now consider scenario when artifact is first produced with compiler X and cached.
+Later, without touching source code, compiler changes to Y and build yields significantly different outcomes of compilation.
 Ask yourself a question \- am I consider artifacts of such builds equivalent?
 Both Yes and No outcomes are pretty possible and could be even desirable in different scenarios.
 When productivity and performance are the primary concerns it could be desirable to tolerate insignificant discrepancies and maximise reuse of cached builds.
-As long as correctness in focus there could be demand to comply with the exact release process.
+As long as correctness is in focus there could be demand to comply with the exact release process.
 In the same way as with classic Maven, decision stays with you - what is acceptable difference between builds.
 In the same way as with classic Maven the previous build is just an approximation of today build with some tolerance (implementation, configuration and environment driven).

 ### Implementation insights

 At very simple form, the incremental Maven is essentially a hash function which takes Maven project and produces hash code (checksum).
 Then hash value is used to fetch and restore build result.
 As with any hash, there could be collisions and instabilities.
-Collision could happen if the same hash produced from the different build states and will result in unintended reuse.
-Instability means that same input yields different hash sums in different runs - resulting in cache miss.
-The ultimate target is to achieve desired balance between collisions ( sufficient correctness) and stability (sufficient reuse).
-In current implementation this is achieved by configuring project specific processing rules in static configuration file.
+Collision could happen if the same hash produced from the semantically different build states and will result in unintended reuse.
+Instability means that same input yields different hash sums in different runs - resulting in cache misses.
+The ultimate target is to find tradeoff between correctness and performance by means of configuration.
+In current implementation this is achieved by configuring cache processing rules in an xml file.
 To avoid unintentional collisions and achieve better correctness need to ensure that every critical file and plugin parameter accounted in build inputs.
+In order to achieve better reuse need to:

+* ensure that non-critical files (test logs, readme and similar) are filtered out from build inputs.
+* non-critical plugin parameters (like number of threads in build)  are filtered out from build inputs
+* Source code is relocatable and build parameters are relocatable (not environment specific)

-In order to achieve better reuse need to ensure that non-critical files (test logs, readme and similar) and non-critical plugin parameters ( like number of threads in build) are filtered out from build inputs.
-Essentially cache configuration is a process of inspecting build, taking these decision and reflect them in the cache configuration.
+Essentially cache setup is a process of inspecting build, taking these decision and reflect them in the cache configuration.

 Please notice though idea of perfectly matching builds might be tempting, but it is not practical with regard to caching.
-Perfect correctness means that not a single build could be reused and renders whole idea of builds caching useless.
-Whatever build tool you use, there will be always a tradeoff which might be acceptable or not in particular situation.
-Incremental Maven provides flexible and transparent control over caching policy and allows achieving desired outcomes - maximize reusability or maximize equivalence between pre-cached candidates and requested builds.
+Perfect correctness could lead to prevailing hit misses and render caching useless when applied to real projects.
+In practice, configuring sufficient(good enough) correctness might yield the best outcomes.
+Incremental Maven provides flexible and transparent control over caching policy and allows achieving desired outcomes - maximize usability or maximize equivalence(correctness) between pre-cached candidates and requested builds.

 ## Usage

-Cornerstone principle of using this tool is that it is delivered as is.
-Though the tool went through thorough verification it's still consumer's responsibility to verify final product quality.
+Cache extension is an opt-in feature.
+It is delivered as is and though the tool went through careful verification it's still build owner's responsibility to verify build outcomes.

 ### Recommended Scenarios

 Given all the information above, the Incremental Maven is recommended to use in scenarios when productivity and performance are in priority.
 Typical cases are:

-* Speedup CI.
+* Continuous integration.
 In conjunction with remote cache incremental Maven could drastically reduce build times, validate pull requests faster and reduce load on CI nodes
 * Speedup developer builds.
 By reusing cached builds developers could verify changes much faster and be more productive.
   No more `-DskipTests` and similar.
 * Assemble artifacts faster.
 In some development models it might be critical to have as fast build/deploy cycle as